Wyoming Cowgirls hold off Nevada Wolf Pack for fifth consecutive win

 Nevada was just 33.3% from the field but made four 3s and finished 15-for-17 (88.2%) at the line.

-Mellema scored on back-to-back drives the give UW a 39-23 lead, but the Wolf Pack closed the third quarter with a 6-0 run to get within 10 points.
+Mellema scored on back-to-back drives to give UW a 39-23 lead, but the Wolf Pack closed the third quarter with a 6-0 run to get within 10 points.

 Mellema scored six points during a 10-0 run to give UW a 14-8 lead in the first quarter.
 The sophomore guard had 10 points at the break on 4-for-5 shooting.